 - Collection.
 Collection, or hauling, involves collecting waste from residential, commercial and industrial sources and transporting it to a transfer station or disposal facility.
 Residential collection services are provided by municipalities and by companies who contract with municipalities or directly with individual homeowners, homeowners' associations, apartment building owners or mobile home park operators.
 Commercial and industrial collection operations service businesses and construction and demolition operations. - Transfer Stations.
 A transfer station is a facility where solid waste that has been collected is received, compacted and then transferred to vehicles for delivery to disposal sites.
 This process reduces costs by increasing the density of the waste being transported.
 Transfer stations also improve the efficient utilization of collection personnel and equipment by maximizing time spent on collection and minimizing time spent traveling to disposal sites. - Landfills/Disposal.
 Most of the solid waste generated in the United States is disposed of in landfills.
 The cost of disposing of solid waste in a landfill includes the "tipping fees" charged by the landfill operator and the cost of transporting the waste to the landfill, which can be significant.
-Waste collectors that are able to dispose of waste in their own landfills generally realize a significant cost advantage, particularly if the landfill is in close proximity to the source of the solid waste. - Waste-to-Energy.
+Waste collectors that are able to dispose of waste in their own landfills generally realize a significant cost advantage, particularly if the landfill is in close proximity to the source of the solid waste.

+- Waste-to-Energy.
 In addition to disposal at landfills, solid waste is also disposed at waste-to-energy facilities.
 Waste-to-energy facilities generate electricity by processing non-hazardous solid waste.
 The power generated by waste-to-energy facilities is generally sold to power companies.
-Waste-to-energy facilities typically receive solid waste from municipalities under waste handling agreements and from commercial and private waste haulers, including pursuant to short- and long-term contracts.

-• Recycling and Brokerage.
+Waste-to-energy facilities typically receive solid waste from municipalities under waste handling agreements and from commercial and private waste haulers, including pursuant to short- and long-term contracts. - Recycling and Brokerage.
 Recycling includes the collection of recyclable waste, including paper, cardboard, plastic, glass, aluminum and other metals, from residential and commercial customers and the sorting and baling of the material.
 Residential and commercial customers generally pay a fee for the removal of recyclable waste from their premises.
 After the recycler collects and processes the recyclables, it sells them to purchasers who generally pay a fluctuating, spot-market price for recycled materials.
 Buyers and sellers often rely on brokers to facilitate the market for recycled materials.

 Trends in the Solid Waste Services Market.
 The solid waste services industry has undergone significant consolidation since 1990.
 This trend has been largely driven by the impact of government regulations and competitive pressures.
 Stringent legislation such as Subtitle D has substantially increased the capital required for the development and operation of disposal capacity.
 Consequently, the number of landfills has decreased from over 6,000 in 1991 to approximately 3,000 in 2001.
+Furthermore, while the five largest publicly traded solid waste services companies own and/or operate approximately 20% of the landfills nationwide, they handled approximately 50% of the solid waste volume generated in 2001.